dell/csm-docs/content/v2/csidriver/installation/helm/unity.md

     ------------------------------------------------------
     > Verifying Kubernetes and driver configuration
     ------------------------------------------------------
-    |- Kubernetes Version: 1.20
+    |- Kubernetes Version: 1.22
     |
     |- Driver: csi-unity
     |
-    |- Verifying Kubernetes versions
+    |- Verifying Kubernetes version
     |
     |--> Verifying minimum Kubernetes version                         Success
     |
     |--> Verifying maximum Kubernetes version                         Success
     |
     |- Verifying that required namespaces have been created           Success
     |
     |- Verifying that required secrets have been created              Success
     |
-    |- Verifying that required secrets have been created                Success
+    |- Verifying that optional secrets have been created              Success
     |
     |- Verifying alpha snapshot resources
     |
     |--> Verifying that alpha snapshot CRDs are not installed         Success
     |
     |- Verifying sshpass installation..                                 |
     |- Verifying iSCSI installation
     Enter the root password of 10.**.**.**:

     Enter the root password of 10.**.**.**:
     Success
     |
     |- Verifying snapshot support
     |
     |--> Verifying that snapshot CRDs are available                   Success
     |
     |--> Verifying that the snapshot controller is available          Success
     |
     |- Verifying helm version                                         Success
     |
     |- Verifying helm values version                                  Success

     ------------------------------------------------------
     > Verification Complete - Success
     ------------------------------------------------------
     |
     |- Installing Driver                                              Success
     |
     |--> Waiting for Deployment unity-controller to be ready          Success
     |
     |--> Waiting for DaemonSet unity-node to be ready                 Success
     ------------------------------------------------------
     > Operation complete
     ------------------------------------------------------